joeflintham/rbac/readme.md

 ## Installation - walkthrough

-You can use phpMyAdmin; easier to use the mysql CLI.
+Setting up your database: you can use phpMyAdmin; easier to use the mysql CLI.
 This example uses the database name 'rbac', the db username 'rbac&#95;user' and the password 'rbac&#95;pass'.
 Substitute with your own.

 <pre>